culturesofknowledge/emplaces/README.md

 # EM Places
 Early Modern Places (EM Places) is a collaboratively curated, historical geo-gazetteer for the sixteenth- to eighteenth-century under development by the [Cultures of Knowledge][1] project at Oxford University.
 It is the first of what will eventually become [three Linked Open Data resources][2] also comprising EM People and [EM Dates][26] built on a [shared humanities infrastructure platform][3] in collaboration with the [Humanities Cluster][5] of the Royal Dutch Academy of Arts and Sciences (KNAW) in Amsterdam.

+You can read an overview of EM Places in the 'Places' chapter of Hotson & Wallnig (eds.) _[Reassembling the Republic of Letters in the Digital Age: Standards, Systems, Scholarship][31]_ (Göttingen, 2019).

 ## Goals
 EM Places is being designed to meet four goals: